bissessk/Stock-Trading-Management-Database-Application/README.md

 and manage their portfolio as well as view general data within our database to make more informed trading decisions.

-In this repository, the database desgin can be viewed in the `schema.sqp` file and the front-end can be viewed in the `project.py` file.
+In this repository, the database desgin can be viewed in the `schema.sql` file and the front-end can be viewed in the `project.py` file.
 Sample data was provided in the `/data` folder that populates the tables to make it easier to test the application.